Information on how your electricity bill has decreased and programs to reduce your bill even more.

-Fair Hydro Plan will result in 25 per cent lower electricity bills* for Ontario’s residential customers and as many as half a million small businesses and farms, as compared to what they would have paid without the implementation of the Fair Hydro Plan.
+The provincial government’s introduction of the Fair Hydro Plan in 2017 resulted in 25 per cent lower electricity bills* for Ontario’s residential customers and as many as half a million small businesses and farms, as compared to what they would have paid without the implementation of the Fair Hydro Plan.

 Alectra Utilities customers and Ontario’s Fair Hydro Plan

 The 25 per cent reduction was implemented for Alectra Utilities customers in three stages.
 Households and small businesses started to see the full benefit of the Fair Hydro Plan on July 1, 2017.

 eight per cent rebate equal to the provincial portion of the Harmonized Sales Tax on the bills of residential, farm, small business and other eligible customers was introduced by the Government of Ontario.||

 May 1, 2017 > The Ontario Energy Board reduced Time-of-Use electricity rates across the province and eliminated the Ontario Electricity Support Program charge that was a component of Regulatory Charges.||

 July 1, 2017 > The Ontario Energy Board further reduced

 Time-of-Use electricity rates across the province and lowered the Rural and Remote Rate Protection charge that is a component of Regulatory Charges.||

 Quick facts about the Fair Hydro Plan